starship/starship/docs/vi-VN/config/README.md

 ## Red

 By default the `red` module shows the currently installed version of [Red](https://www.red-lang.org/).
-Module cho sẽ được hiện nếu bất kì điều kiện nào dưới đây thoả mãn:
+The module will be shown if any of the following conditions are met:

 - The current directory contains a file with `.red` or `.reds` extension